Rubens Paiva

 Rubens Beyrodt Paiva (/pt-BR/; 26 December 1929 – 21 January 1971) was a Brazilian civil engineer and politician who, as a Congressman at the Brazilian Chamber of Deputies, opposed the implementation of the military dictatorship in Brazil in 1964.
 Due to his involvement with activities deemed subversive by the dictatorial regime, he was arrested by the military forces, tortured, and murdered.
-As of 2025, his body has not been recovered.
+As of 2026, his body has never been recovered.

 Biography

 Early life

 Rubens Paiva was born in Santos, São Paulo.
 He was the son of Jaime Almeida Paiva, a lawyer and farmer, and Araci Beyrodt.
 He was married to Maria Lucrécia Eunice Facciolla Paiva, with whom he had five children: Marcelo Rubens Paiva, Vera Silvia Facciolla Paiva, Maria Eliana Facciolla Paiva, Ana Lucia Facciolla Paiva and Maria Beatriz Facciolla Paiva.

 Paiva graduated with a BA in civil engineering from the Mackenzie Presbyterian University in 1954.
-He joined the "Oil is ours" nationalist campaign for state monopoly on oil in Brazil as a member of the student council.
+He joined the "Oil is Ours" nationalist campaign for state monopoly on oil in Brazil as a member of the student council.
 During his college years, he was the president of the Academic Center of the Civil Engineering Students and vice-president of the São Paulo Union of Students.

 Political career

 Paiva's political career began in October 1962, when he was elected Congressman for the state of São Paulo by the Brazilian Labour Party.
 He took office in February of the next year and became a member of the Congressional Committee created to examine the activities of both the Institute of Research and Social Studies and the Brazilian Institute for Democratic Action.
 Those two organizations were under the suspicion of funding propaganda about a possible "red menace" in Brazil.
-The Committee also accused some high-ranking military officers of receiving bribery from the two entities, in a scheme that supposedly financed the military coup d'état on 31 March 1964.
+The committee also accused some high-ranking military officers of receiving bribery from the two entities, in a scheme that supposedly financed the military coup d'état on 1 April 1964.
 However, the Investigation Committee never presented any proof of such allegations.
 After the Brazilian government was overthrown in 1964, Paiva, among other politicians, had his congressional tenure revoked by the military government on 10 April 1964.